PerryGu/FreeDView_tester/README.md

 ## Overview

-FreeDView Tester is a three-phase automated testing pipeline designed to identify visual differences between FreeDView renderer versions.
-The tool processes test sets, renders them using different FreeDView versions, and provides comprehensive comparison analysis.
+FreeDView Tester is a four-phase automated testing pipeline designed to identify visual differences between FreeDView renderer versions.
+The tool processes test sets, renders them using different FreeDView versions, and provides comprehensive comparison analysis with aggregated results ready for UI visualization.

 It was originally developed to support the needs of my team at Intel, providing an automated solution for regression testing and version comparison of the FreeDView renderer.